 At Costco Hearing Aid centers around the U.S., consumers can have hearing tests, fittings, and maintenance is carried out to devices.
 Their range of devices includes basic models and hearing aids with a variety of features.

-If you are in a hurry, you can check out a short review of Costco hearing aid here.
+If you are in a hurry, check out this complete review of Costco hearing aid here.

 Why are Costco hearing aids popular?

 According to the National Institute on Deafness and other Communication Disorders, of the 17% of Americans who suffer from hearing loss, only a third of them use a hearing aid.
 The reasons for this vary, but the most obvious is the prohibitive price of those available from specialists (anything over $2,500).
 Following close behind is the second reason which is dissatisfaction with the sound quality of previously owned pairs.
 Many also state that fit has been an ongoing problem for them, and they have given up trying to find a pair that fits perfectly.

 Unfortunately, people with hearing loss have a reduced quality of life and often suffer psychological problems.
 They are also more prone to degenerative diseases of the brain, because of their decreased social contact.

 With an 11% market share, Costco is one of the largest companies selling affordable hearing aids in America.
 Their availability and visibility in stores make them a popular choice among those with age-related hearing loss.

 What Hearing Aids Does Costco Sell?: The Most Popular Costco Hearing Aid Brands